 Log in using your school email address and the password you were assigned for this project; change your password after your first login.

-Adjust your rotation location and type as needed via the 'Account' option on the left menu.
+Adjust your rotation and site as needed via the 'Account' option on the left menu.

 Logging ICD Codes